martinhorn1/WPKOOL/wp-content/plugins/form-maker/readme.txt

 = Can I use Form Maker to create a registration form? =

-You can register users on your website with the help of Form Maker [WordPress Registration add-on](https://web-dorado.com/products/wordpress-form/add-ons/registration.html).
-Install the add on and use it alongside the free version of Form Maker plugin.
+You can register users on your website with the help of Form Maker WordPress Registration Extension ( [Available in Plugins Bundle](https://10web.io/plugins/wordpress-form-maker/#product_pricing) ).
+Install the Extension and use it alongside the free version of Form Maker plugin.

 You are able to ask users to provide username, email address and password for their account.
 The registration of users is done upon completing the form created by this visual form builder plugin.